Our Mission & Vision

 - Preparing travelers and volunteers to their mission and role(s).
 From teaching how to audit a venue to ensure its sustainability, relevance, and ethics; to understanding what etiquette is expected from a visitor and/or a volunteer (and leaders).
 The intent being that all can enjoy the benefits of contributing positively and efficiently to great causes.

 - Collaborating with & helping conservation leaders fostering conservation awareness and efficacy.

 Do we really need better Nature & Wildlife ethics?

-As wildlife viewing and conservation volunteering opportunities are exploding with better economics, with it the level of environmental harm that we inflict knowingly and not is also increasing drastically.
+As wildlife viewing and conservation volunteering opportunities are exploding with better economics, with this, the level of environmental harm that we inflict knowingly and not is also increasing drastically.

 Few of many recent extreme examples include: